 2. Avoid workload overload and potential bottlenecks

-A common pain point of many project managers is limited visibility on projects’ scope and progress, and the labor involved.
+A common pain point of many project managers is limited visibility on projects’ scope and progress, and the labor involved (including productive utilization).
 Imagine you’re a project manager at a start-up, collaborating with the engineering team around multiple upcoming product releases.
 You’ll need to break down several subtasks for each feature, like researching, brainstorming, coding, building the prototype, and testing.
 This involves a lot of different people, and with this many cooks in the kitchen, one bottleneck will affect every project member’s workloads and endanger the project’s timeline.

 Without the right tools, it’s challenging for project managers to fully digest the work that needs to be done and how to make sure they’re assigning the right team members to the right tasks at the right time.
 Looking at multiple projects through a single Gantt chart view makes it easy for project members to run a critical path analysis and figure out if a team member is assigned too many critical tasks across projects.